Otago pack saddle: Henry Morton Stanley's expedition, 1871

 Henry Morton Stanley had been a special correspondent of the New York Herald embedded in the Abyssinian Expedition, along with a sizable contingent of journalists, several European observers, translators, artists and photographers.
 Summoned to Paris in October 1869, James Gordon Bennett Jr. of the New York Herald sent him to find the missing missionary Dr David Livingstone.
 Stanley recalled of his preparations in Zanzibar:

 After collecting the donkeys, I discovered there were no pack-saddles to be obtained in Zanzibar.
 Donkeys without pack-saddles were of no use whatsoever.
 I invented a saddle to be manufactured by myself and my white man Farquhar, wholly from canvas, rope, and cotton.

 Three or four frasilahs of cotton, and ten bolts of canvas were required for the saddles.
 A specimen saddle was made by myself in order to test its efficacy.
 A donkey was taken and saddled, and a load of 140lbs. was fastened to it, and though the animal—a wild creature of Unyamwezi—struggled and reared frantically, not a particle gave way.
 After this experiment, Farquhar was set to work to manufacture twenty-one more after the same pattern.
 Woollen pads were also purchased to protect the animals from being galled.
 It ought to be mentioned here, perhaps, that the idea of such a saddle as I manufactured, was first derived from the Otago saddle, in use among the transport-trains of the English army in Abyssinia.

 Recognition

-As the Commissariat Transport Corps disbanded in 1866, Lieutenant Harvey Spiller was appointed to rank of Captain in the Auckland Militia on 7 May, and then to Sub-Inspector in the Armed Constabulary in October 1868, to command Wairoa District, Hawke's Bay.
+As the Commissariat Transport Corps disbanded in 1866, Lieutenant Harvey Spiller was appointed to rank of Captain in the Auckland Militia on 7 May, and then to Sub-Inspector in the New Zealand Armed Constabulary in October 1868, to command Wairoa (Waverley), Taranaki, for Tītokowaru's War, 1868–1869.

 In 1869, a friend drew his attention to a letter published in the Army and Navy Gazette of 25 July 1868 giving, in its "large admixture of truth", praise to the Director of Transport in relation to his invention.
 Spiller sought to put the truth of the origin of the saddle on record in a letter to the Army and Navy Gazette of 19 June 1869, and there he seems to have left the matter.